Defense Against Assault and Battery Charges in the State of Texas

 The more serious charge, aggravated battery against a household member, may constitute as a misdemeanor or a third-degree felony, depending on the extent of the injury.
 Intentionally touching a household member with the intent to injure and inflicting bodily harm constitutes as aggravated battery.
 If the injury is not likely to cause death or severe bodily harm, then the crime will be considered a misdemeanor.
 If the injury causes severe bodily harm or is committed with a deadly weapon, or is committed in a way that can lead to serious bodily harm or death, then the crime will constitute as a fourth-degree felony.

 Punishment for Domestic Violence Charges

 Since domestic violence charges can range from petty misdemeanors to felonies, the punishments vary.
 Sentences may be as light as six months in jail to three years in prison.
 Fines may range from $500 to $5,000, all depending on the severity of the charge.

-What You Need to Know About Criminal Battery in New Mexico
+What You Need to Know About Criminal Battery in Texas

 At the Law Office of W. Shane Jennings, we take criminal battery cases very seriously and encourage our clients to do the same.
 During your initial consultation, we will explain the nuances of criminal battery law, including these details: